Email-Dashboard/Email-Dashboard/CONTRIBUTING.md

 $ cd Email-Dashboard
 ```

-Before start to contibuting don't forgat, one PR per feature/fix unless you follow [standard-version](https://github.com/conventional-changelog/standard-version) commit guidelines.
-If you are new on this guid can help you about [how to contribute a project](https://opensource.guide/how-to-contribute/).
+Before start to contibuting don't forget, one PR per feature/fix unless you follow [standard-version](https://github.com/conventional-changelog/standard-version) commit guidelines.
+If you are new, this guide can help you about [how to contribute a project](https://opensource.guide/how-to-contribute/).

 # Issues and labels